Second Department of Polish General Staff: Loss of archives in September 1939

 During the 1939 Invasion of Poland, the Abwehr was extremely interested in the archives of the department.
 As the Germans had failed to capture the documents of Czechoslovak military intelligence (in March 1939 they were transported by air to Britain), Admiral Wilhelm Canaris decided to form small groups of agents, which were attached to the frontline Wehrmacht units.
 Their task was to immediately seize all kinds of documents.
 Main group of such agents was commanded by Major Oskar Reile, Abwehr resident in the Free City of Danzig.

 In Bydgoszcz, captured by the Germans on September 5, the agents immediately occupied offices of the local branch of the department, headed by Jan Zychon.
 They failed to seize any documents, except for the business card of Zychon himself, left on a desk.

 Warsaw capitulated on September 28, and a group of Abwehr agents immediately entered the office of the department, located on Pilsudski Square.
 After opening over one hundred armoured wardrobes, they only came across a bunch of worthless German documents, such as train schedules, telephone directories, press articles and forms.
 Soon afterwards, however, one of the German agents, Captain Bulang, decided to check the so-called Legions Fort, located on Zakroczymska Street.
 To his surprise, he found there the documents of the Bydgoszcz office of the department.
 They had been evacuated by Zychon, who abandoned all papers there.

 Altogether, the documents filled six trucks.
 After initial selection and analysis, all were transported to Germany, and soon afterwards, first arrests of Polish agents took place.
 Most of the agents were beheaded.
-The analysys of the documents enabled the Germans to expose weaknesses within their own intelligence, and improve the procedures.
+The analysis of the documents enabled the Germans to expose weaknesses within their own intelligence, and improve the procedures.
 As Walter Schellenberg later recalled, after the return from Warsaw, where he had taken part in the victory parade (5 October 1939), he analyzed the captured documents for two days.
 In his opinion, the quantity and quality of the archives was astounding, especially the information about German war industry, gathered by Polish agents.

 With Polish documents in hand, the Germans managed to arrest several agents, including an ethnic Pole, living in Germany, who was a manager in one of the factories.
 Altogether, over 100 people were arrested, most of them were executed.
 Among those executed was Paulina Tyszewska, secretary and lover of a high ranking Abwehr officer from Danzig.
 Another agent, Abwehr Colonel Gunther Rudloff, who had cooperated with Jerzy Sosnowski, committed suicide after arrest.